-The AurMac Property occupies an approximate area of 173 km2 comprising 907 quartz mining claims and fractions in three blocks, referred to in this report as the McQuesten claim block, Aurex claim block and the AurMac Extension block (Figure 4-3 through Figure 4-6).
-The Aurex block is the largest, covering an area of 82.3 km2 and contains 433 contiguous quartz claims.
-The McQuesten claim block covers an area of 10.1 km2 and contains 73 contiguous quartz claims.
-The AurMac Extension covers an area of 80.6 km2 and contains 401 contiguous quartz claims.
+The AurMac Property occupies an approximate area of 173 km comprising 907 quartz mining claims and fractions in three blocks, referred to in this report as the McQuesten claim block, Aurex claim block and the AurMac Extension block (Figure 4-3 through Figure 4-6).
+The Aurex block is the largest, covering an area of 82.3 km and contains 433 contiguous quartz claims.
+The McQuesten claim block covers an area of 10.1 km and contains 73 contiguous quartz claims.
+The AurMac Extension covers an area of 80.6 km and contains 401 contiguous quartz claims.
 The AurMac Property is bound to the north by Hecla Mining Company quartz claims, to the east by Metallic Minerals Corporation quartz claims and to the West by Silver North Resources Ltd. quartz claims.
-Appendices 1 through 3 provide listings of the quartz mineral claims which comprise the various property holdings.
+Table 4-1 through Table 4-3 provide listings of the quartz mineral claims which comprise the various AurMac property holdings.